dontsellmydata/remote_access_automator/README.md

 1. Connect the devices you want to enable for remote access to the lab FEX switch.
 2. Edit 'data.csv' to include Company name, default gateway(s), ports and user(s).
 3. Run the script (option 3 in the script menu).
+4. Check your local directory for generated email template containing remote user logon instructions.
-4. Check for remote user login statistics and discovered devices (option 1 in the script menu).
+5. Check for remote user login statistics and discovered devices (option 1 in the script menu).
-5. Delete script configuration after staging has been completed (option 2 in the script).
+6. Delete script configuration after staging has been completed (option 2 in the script).